 Eligibility Update:

-On November 23, 2024, it was announced that 75% of the courses or credits in an eligible program, such as vocational and college training, as well as university programs, must have been completed in French.
+On November 23, 2024, it was announced that 75% of the courses or credits in an eligible program, such as vocational and college training, as well as university programs, must be completed in French.
 However, certain work such as a thesis, master’s dissertations, internships, and research lab work may have been completed in a language other than French as long as 75% of other courses or credits were completed in French.

-As part of the PEQ application process, applicants were required to pay a processing fee.
+As part of the PEQ application process, applicants are required to pay a processing fee.
 The fee must have been paid in Canadian dollars and it was required that the full amount had to be paid either by the applicant or by a third party.

 The average processing time for most PEQ applications took six months.
 The processing time started as soon as the MIFI received an applicants complete application.